Plan Your Trip

 Offline trip planning for riders without data/internet

-Option 1: Rider’s Guide
+1: Rider’s Guide

-Call your local transit system for a printed Rider’s Guide.
+Contact your local transit system for a printed Rider’s Guide.

-Option 2: Bus stops
+2: Bus stops

 Route schedules are displayed at transit exchanges and most bus stops throughout BC Transit communities.

-Option 3: Your local transit system
+Your local transit system

 To find out about routes, schedule information or give feedback about your transit experience, connect with your local transit office by phone.